wkolowski/Type-Theory-Wishlist/README.md

 - [Semantical Investigations in Intuitionistic Set Theory and Type Theories with Inductive Families](http://www.lsv.fr/~barras/habilitation/barras-habilitation.pdf) (see section 8.6.1)

 **Status: Agda and Coq have a similar syntax sugar called _non-uniform parameters_, which is like a dual of our syntax sugar for _uniform indices_.
 Haskell also supports this, but here it is a full-fledged language feature instead of just syntax sugar.
-Therefore I think supporting implementing the above syntax sugar for uniform indices would be trivial.**
+Therefore I think supporting implementing the above syntax sugar for uniform indices would be trivial.
+Caveat: naive translation from uniform indices to ordinary inductive families raises universe levels, so we need a more elaborate translation (see section 8.6.1 of the above habilitation thesis).**

 ### [Inductive-Inductive Types](Induction/Induction-Induction) <a id="induction-induction"></a> [↩](#toc)